-This piece is an exploration of color, texture, and scale to make something that looks fragile but visibly demonstrates strength.
-Bearing the weight of each other against gravity, the ceramic tiles take up space without completely blocking sight lines.
-The tablets were intentionally warped as they fired to highlight the minimal, repetitive texture and introduce a controlled variable.
+Each tile bears the weight of the others against gravity, and take up space without completely blocking sight lines.
+The tablets were intentionally warped to highlight the minimal, repetitive texture and introduce a controlled variable.

-The name for this piece comes from the term 'opus tessellatum', a mosaic technique for arranging tesserae (tiles) in horizontal or vertical lines.
+The name for this piece comes from the term 'opus tessellatum', a mosaic technique of arranging tesserae (tiles) in horizontal or vertical lines.

 clay, hemlock, leather, copper, gravity.